 (8) In the discretion of the committee, witnesses may submit brief and pertinent sworn statements in writing for inclusion in the record.
-The committee is the sole judge of the pertinence of testimony and evidence adduced at its hearing.
+The committee is the sole judge of the pertinence of testi-

 (9) A witness may obtain a transcript copy of the testimony of such witness given at a public session or, if given at an executive session, when authorized by the committee.